-Sterling Stires is the Managing Shareholder of our San Diego office, and has developed a civil litigation practice with an emphasis on maritime law.
+Sterling Stires is a founding parter of the California office of Holmes Weddle & Barcott, and has developed a civil litigation practice with an emphasis on maritime law.
 Along with matters involving the Jones Act, the Longshore and Harbor Workers' Compensation Act, Limitation of Shipowners Liability Act, Ship Repairers Liability, and general maritime law, Mr. Stires also practices in the areas of insurance coverage, insurance bad faith, business litigation and personal injury involving marine and non-marine claims.

 While in law school, Sterling received academic achievement awards in Maritime Law and Law of the Sea.